AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Results

-Given the significance of the omnibus test, we conducted a series of Tukey's HSD post-hoc pairwise tests to further explore the differences between each pair of treatment groups.
-We found that that forecasting accuracy for the control group was significantly lower than both treatment groups, i.e., the superforecasting LLM augmentation (mean difference = -0.20, p < .001, 95\% CI [-0.26, -0.13]) as well as the the biased LLM augmentation (mean difference = -0.23, p < .001, 95\% CI [-0.29, -0.16]).
-However, we failed to detect a significant difference in forecasting accuracy between the biased LLM augmentation and the superforecasting LLM augmentation (mean difference = 0.03, p = .506, 95\% CI [-0.03, 0.09]).
-This suggests that both GPT-4-Turbo powered treatments, irrespective of the fact that they were instructed to provide good or biased forecasting advice, outperformed the baseline of a simple LLM assistant that does not provide direct forecasting aid.
+Given the statistical significance of the omnibus test, we conduct a series of Tukey's HSD post-hoc pairwise tests to further look at potential differences between each pair of treatment groups.
+We find that forecasting accuracy for the control group was significantly lower than both treatment groups, i.e., the superforecasting LLM augmentation (mean difference = -0.21, p < .001, 95\% CI [-0.28, -0.14]) as well as the noisy LLM augmentation (mean difference = -0.25, p < .001, 95\% CI [-0.32, -0.17]).
+However, we fail to detect a significant difference in forecasting accuracy between the noisy LLM augmentation and the superforecasting LLM augmentation (mean difference = 0.04, p = .391, 95\% CI [-0.03, 0.11]).
+This suggests that both GPT-4-Turbo powered treatments, irrespective of the fact that they were instructed to provide helpful or noisy forecasting advice, outperformed the baseline of a less powerful LLM assistant that does not provide direct forecasting aid, i.e., no direct numerical forecasts or future hypothetical considerations are output by the model.
 See Figure \ref{fig:figure1} for a raincloud plot of accuracy by condition.
-We also plot the CDFs of accuracy for each condition, see Figure \ref {fig:figure2}.
+We also plot the CDFs of accuracy for each condition, see Figure \ref{fig:figure2}.

-We also conduct the following exploratory analyses.
-Looking at the impact that individual questions have on the aggregate accuracy measure, we found that it is primarily the effect of the biased LLM augmentation on Question 3 that drives these results.
-Running the same analysis without Question 3, we find that the LLM augmentation's mean accuracy of 0.35 is significantly lower than both the biased LLM augmentation at 0.44 and the Control's at 0.61, with the Tukey HSD post-hoc pairwise comparison p-value at 0.006 for the comparison between the two augmentations This suggests that it is primarily Question 3 that leads to the similar effects of both treatments in the preregistered aggregate analysis.
+Further, we conduct the following exploratory analyses.
+Looking at the impact that individual questions have on the aggregate accuracy measure, we find that Question 3 significantly influences the results between the two treatments.
+Running the same analysis without Question 3, we find a significant difference between all three conditions (F(2, 988) = 37.94, p < .001).
+The superforecasting augmentation's mean error of 0.40 is significantly lower than both the noisy LLM augmentation at 0.47 (mean difference = -0.08, p = .024, 95\% CI [-0.15, -0.01]) and the Control's at 0.67 (mean difference = -0.27, p < .001, 95\% CI [-0.35, -0.20]).
+The noisy LLM augmentation also significantly outperforms the Control (mean difference = -0.19, p < .001, 95\% CI [-0.27, -0.11]).
+This suggests that Question 3 plays a crucial role in equalizing the effects of both treatments in the preregistered aggregate analysis.
 In Figure \ref{fig:figure3} and Figure \ref{fig:figure4} in the appendix, we plot Figure \ref{fig:figure1} and Figure \ref{fig:figure2} for each question individually to show this heterogeneity in effect.
+In Figure \ref{fig:figure1} and Figure \ref{fig:figure3}, each dot represents the mean accuracy of one participant.